 Can’t remember when you last had a good night’s sleep?

-Sleep problems are commonly experienced across the life span, by adults, teens and young children.
-At times we have trouble sleeping well due to a period of high stress, or because we are out of our usual routine.
-For children, it can be due to illness, developmental milestones, transitions and anxieties.
+Sleep problems are commonly experienced across the life span by adults, teens and young children.
+At times we have trouble sleeping well due to a period of high stress or because we are out of our usual routine.
+For children, it can be due to illness, developmental milestones, transitions or anxieties.
 For most people, these times will pass and their sleep will get back into a healthy pattern where they feel well-rested.
-For others, the problem becomes chronic, and habitual and the very idea of sleeping, or getting their child to sleep, causes them stress and anxiety.
-If you fall into this category, take a deep breath, and keep reading, because there are several effective non-drug treatments available for sleeping problems.
+For others, the problem becomes chronic and habitual, and the very idea of sleeping – or getting their child to sleep – causes them stress and anxiety.
+If you fall into this category, take a deep breath and keep reading because there are several effective non-drug treatments available for sleeping problems.

 To get help for your child’s sleep, please see the child and infant sleep page.